 Finally, Matz and her team used their approach to target ads for a bubble shooting game at a subsample of Facebook users already signed up to similar games (such as FarmVille).
 The pattern of likes for this group showed they are likely more introverted than average.
 The researchers therefore compared an ad designed to appeal to introverts (tagline “Phew!
 Hard day?
 How about a puzzle to wind down with?”) with the app company’s standard advertising spiel (i.e. “Ready?
 FIRE!
 Grab the latest puzzle shooter now!
 Intense action and brain-bending puzzles!”).
 The ad designed to appeal to introverts was 1.3 times more likely to be clicked and the product 1.2 times more likely to be purchased.

 The researchers said their results showed the “effectiveness of psychological targeting in the context of real-life digital mass persuasion; tailoring persuasive appeals to the psychological profiles of large groups of people allowed us to influence their actual behaviours and choices.”

 “Persuasive appeals that were matched to people’s extraversion or openness-to- experience level resulted in up to 40 per cent more clicks and up to 50 per cent more purchases than their mismatching or unpersonalized counterparts.”

 They added that this approach could be used for good (for example, to boost the effectiveness of public health campaigns) or ill (imagine if online gambling companies started using these techniques, or if they were used to sway a national election campaign).

 Ads tailored to your personality could just be the start.
 As apps and tracking software become more sophisticated (especially via wearable devices), it may be possible to gather data in real-time about users’ current mood or emotional state and then tailor ads accordingly, both in terms of their content, but also their timing.
-“Hence, extrapolating from what one does to who one is likely just the first step in a continuous development of psychological mass persuasion,” Matz and her team concluded.
+“Hence, extrapolating from what one does to who one is, is likely just the first step in a continuous development of psychological mass persuasion,” Matz and her team concluded.